pennyw1ze/NotesMasterECS/DataManagement/LectureNotes.md

 ##### Heap
 With heap, we have basically a linked list.
 Cost to insert is constant, and cost to search and remove is linear.

+##### Hashed file
+Pages are organized into groups, where each group is a bucket.
+Example:

+>Search for professor "Mecella";

+- "Mecella" will be the key of our research;
+- We search for the bucket indexed with $h'(Mecella)$;

+To evaluate the cost of the execution we will use the big O notation on parameter B, where B = number of pages accessed.
+Operations could be:
+- Scanning;
+- Search for equality;
+- Search in range;
+- Insert;
+- Delete;

+Heap cost analysis:
+- Scan: $O(B)$;
+- Search for equality: $O(B)$;
+- Search in range: $O(B)$;
+- Insert: $O(1)$;
+- Delete: $O(B)$;

+In a sorted heap, we could use a more efficient way to search:
+- Binary search: O(logB)
+- interpolation search: $$i = a_1 +{ (K – K_{min}) \over (K_{max} – K_{min})} × (a_B – a_1);$$
+Cost of interpolation: $O(loglogB)$;
+In the hashed file model we have to keep the page up to the 80% of occuped space, because otherwise it will not work very well in terms of performance, indeed with 80% we can manage very well the pages with this ratio.

+To sort 2 different and already sorted pages, we use a merge mechanism.
+We sort 2 sorted pages by putting each element into a third one used to merge the sorted pages.
+We obtain a new sorted list of pages.
+#### 2 way sort
+- Pass 0: input unsorted page: output sorted page;
+- Pass 1: input 2 sorted pages: output 1 sorted page containing both:
+- ...
+- Pass K: input 2 sorted page: output 1 sorted page and no pages left.
+When the buffer is full, we write in secondary storage.

+Why is 2 way alogrithm ?
+Because we are using 2 buffer frames plus 1!
+I always merge 2 files.
+Each fragment, at the beginning, contains 1 page.

+If I use F frames in the buffer, I will merge F-1 page at each step.
+So in this case we will have that pass 0 performs B operations, pass 1 performs B/F operations, pass 2 B/{F*(F-1)} ecc...

+### The notion of index
+> An index is siomething associated with a relation.

+Any **index** organization is based on the value of one or more predetermined fields of the records of the relation we are interested in, which form the so-called **search key**.

+An index has some properties:
+- **Organization**:
+	We can organize index as:
+	- Sorted index;
+	- Tree-base index;
+	- Hash-based index;

+- **Data entries**:
+	K* is the value of the data entry wich index is K.
+	We have different way to store entries: data record, pair storing (k,r) where r is a reference to data record, and pair storing (k,r-list) where r-list is a list of references (usefull when there are many records with the same key)

+- **Clustering**:
+	An index is clustering if data entries stored order are coherent with the order of data record.
+	If an index is clustered then it could be used for internal range search.

+- **Primary** or **secondary**:
+	Primary: the search key is the key of the relation.
+	The primary index cannot contain duplicates, otherwise it could contain duplicates.

+- **Dense** or **sparse**:
+	Dense: if every value of the search key that appears in the data file appears also in at least one data entry of the index.
+Basically the index must contain all the elements.
+	Sparse is not dense.